Perform database failover with SQL Managed Instance Availability Groups

 In addition to restoring the AdventureWorks2019 database, the script will also create a new text file and a desktop shortcut named Endpoints that includes both the primary and the secondary SQL endpoints.

-Open Microsoft SQL Server Management Studio (SSMS) which is installed automatically for you as part of the bootstrap Jumpstart scenario and use the primary endpoint IP address and login to the primary DB instance.
+Open Microsoft SQL Server Management Studio (SSMS) which is installed automatically for you as part of the bootstrap Jumpstart scenario and use the primary endpoint IP address and login to the primary DB instance using the username and password provided in the text file mentioned above.

 Use the username and password you entered when provisioned the environment and select “SQL Server Authentication”.
 Alternatively, you can retrieve the username and password using the